saminiir/saminiir.github.io/_posts/2016-01-24-cryptographic-identity-gpg.markdown

 Repeat the procedure, but this time, create a RSA (encrypt only) key.

-As a final step, save the keys you've made:
+As a final step, trust and save the keys you've made:

 {% highlight bash %}
+gpg> trust
 gpg> save
 {% endhighlight %}